wm-newslab/3DLNews2/README.md

 ![\label{fig:3dln-v2}](img/3DLNews-V2.png)

 Fig 1.
-Article Distribution Across US Counties in the 3DLNews-2.0 Dataset.
+Article Distribution Across US Counties in the version 1 and 2 of 3DLNews Dataset.

 ### 2. Accessing the Dataset